TBC Guide for Shaman Tank Spec “Warden”

 It’s advised to have at least 9k hp and armor at lvl 70.

-Prefferable weapon is not too slow/not too fast high dps 1h with some gem slots for more flexible stat diversity.
+Prefferable weapon is slow high dps 1h with some gem slots for more flexible stat diversity.

 Best choice for Warden is engineering due to highly increased AOE capabilites with grenades and stamina trinkets.